NarvaNarva , Estonia

-The place that you see is not only one of the biggest cities in Estonia but also one of the most important historical centers in the state and the whole Europe.
+The place that you see from the Narva live cam is not only one of the biggest cities in Estonia but also one of the most important historical centers in the state and the whole Europe.
 Having had a strategic significance because of its location, this city has been a field of battle, an object of peace treaties and also had a critical relevance during numerous military conflicts.
-Despite that the times of medieval battles have long past, it still stands on the periphery of Russia and Europe, which attracts a handful of visitors from all over the globe.
+With the times of medieval battles have long past, it stands on the periphery of Russia and Europe, which attracts a handful of visitors from all over the globe.

 <iframe width="720" height="410" style="border:0" webkitallowfullscreen="true" scrolling="no" mozallowfullscreen="true" allowfullscreen="true" src="https://balticlivecam.com/cameras/estonia/narva/narva/?embed"></iframe><div>Broadcast is powered by <a href="https://balticlivecam.com/cameras/estonia/narva/narva/">Baltic Live Cam</a></div>

 Narva has always been a landmark due to its rich historical legacy.
 As a town on the border of two countries, it has been a primary battlefield for Russians and anyone else who took control over it including Denmark, Livonian order, Sweden or Germany.
 It, along with the twin town of Ivangorod at the opposite side of the border, has been under the control of the total of six different countries throughout history.